Shadowsocks-libev Docker Image by Teddysun

 It can be found at Docker Hub.

-You must create a configuration file/etc/shadowsocks-libev/config.json
+You must create a configuration file /etc/shadowsocks-libev/config.json in host at first:

 $ mkdir -p /etc/shadowsocks-libev